 As a lighting designer, I treat every space as a canvas for great illumination.
 A well illuminated space is not only functional, it is pleasing, comforting, safe, and inclusive.
 I have been privileged to employ my skills to create great locally produced lighting solutions.
 My work includes lighting for Holt Renfrew, Shoppers Drug Mart, Toronto Botanical Gardens, Body Blitz Spa, and Beth Tivah Synagogue.

 I try to get hands on with the making of things as often as I can.

 Improving the relationships between local manufacturers, local designers, and the local economy as been a priority for me for many years.
 This desire led me to create Manufacturers + Designers Connect to foster more local design to be put into production locally too by simply changing how they work together.

-I’m a professional member of ACIDO (Association of Chartered Industrial Designers of Ontario) as well as on the Board of Directors serving as Director of Rocket.
-Rocket is the annual student competition of graduating Industrial Designers from degree granting schools in Ontario.
-I once competed…many moons ago.
-I’m excited to be organizing this years competition!
+I’m a professional member of ACIDO (Association of Chartered Industrial Designers of Ontario) and serve as Administrator.
+I’m honoured to have organized ACIDO’s annual Rocket competition for graduating Industrial Designers from degree granting schools in Ontario for the past 3 years!